 The origin of "Frances Ha" was in Baumbach's determination to work again with Gerwig, who appeared in his 2010 comedy-drama "Greenberg."
 He also wanted to film in New York, so he and Gerwig sat down to write something together that would work in the city.

 "I write a lot of dialogue, it helps me form a character and a story," explained Baumbach of his writing process in a telephone interview.
 "It's the same with Greta.
 We both have an ear for dialogue and we found a vein we tapped into.
-It was an easy collaboration."

 The quirky, funny dialogue does define the movie, with the plot reflecting the meandering nature of Frances, who crashes here and there after she is rendered apartmentless in the big city.